 - A manager is allowed to visit with any defensive player.
-If the manager or coach comes out and only talks to the shortstop or only to the 3rd baseman he/she is still charged with a visit to the pitcher.
+If the manager or coach comes out and only talks to the shortstop or, only to the 3rd baseman he/she is still charged with a visit to the pitcher.
 The manager or coach, in all Divisions, may go to the mound or foul line, whichever he/she prefers. - At times, managers will call a catcher over to the dugout in an effort to avoid being charged a conference.
-This is not allowed and additional visits must be charged to the pitcher. - When a manager comes out and makes a pitching change that shall not be considered a visit to the pitcher being replaced.
-This applies to Intermediate (50-70) Division/Junior/Senior/Big League Baseball and all Division of Softball where a pitcher may move to another position and return as a pitcher later in the same game.
+This is not allowed, and additional visits must be charged to the pitcher. - A visit to the pitcher concludes when the manager or coach crosses the foul line, returning to the dugout.

-8.00 - THE PITCHER (SOFTBALL)
+RULE 8.00 - THE PITCHER (SOFTBALL)